zhangxinyi364/zhangxinyi364.github.io/_pages/about.md

 Hi 👋!
 I'm **Xinyi Zhang**, a 4th-year undergraduate student at Shandong University, under the excellent guidance of Prof. [Ruixuan Yu](https://faculty.sdu.edu.cn/yuruixuan/zh_CN/index.htm).
 Upon graduation, I will be pursuing my master's degree at Xi'an Jiaotong University, advised by Prof. [Qidong Liu](https://gr.xjtu.edu.cn/en/web/lqdong) and Prof. [Chen Li](https://chenli.group/).

 To me, the most meaningful part of learning isn't just about what I acquire, but how I grow.
-It’s about the journey—the exhilarating 'aha' moments, the humbling periods of confusion, and the genuine dialogues with insightful minds.
-These are the experiences that enrich my inner world with noble pursuits and truly shape my character and perspective.
+It’s about the journey—the electrifying moments of discovery, the humbling periods of confusion, and the genuine dialogues with insightful minds.
+These are the experiences that elevate my inner world and truly shape my character and perspective.

 While the external world and our perspectives are in constant flux, I believe that excellent qualities, such as integrity, diligence, and intellectual curiosity, are timeless.
 Ideals are what make us exceptional.
 No matter what I do or where I go in the future, I hope to always cherish my academic journey, using it to sharpen my mind, foster my creativity, and become a person of both sound moral character and strong capabilities.